Wireless Programming and Debugging for STM32 with TapNLink Primer

 In the Advanced debugger selection dialog box, select TapNLink as the debugger tool, and BLE for the communication protocol.
 Programming and debugging are also available through Socket and MQTT relay but in this guide, we are going to focus on using BLE communication protocol.
 If you don’t know the advertised name of your TapNLink Primer device, you can click the button beside the Name or Address text field: Ride7 will scan and display the available devices, so you can find and select yours.

 TapNLink connection to the target is protected with a User\Profile permission system.
-TapNLink Primers are coming with a default configuration, and Ride7 will use this default administrator login to get access to the target application.
+TapNLink Primers have a default administrator login configuration which Ride7 will use to access the target application.

 Step5: Debugging STM32_sensor application